codestation/gclite/readme.txt

 To hide the "Uncategorized" category create a file named hide_uncategorized.txt and place in the /SEPLUGINS directory.

+You can get the source code from https://github.com/codestation/gclite

 TODO:
 * Restore support for contextual categories (from GCR v12).